Divine Lunga: Mamelodi Sundows

 In July 2021, Lunga was announced as new Mamelodi Sundowns player.
+He was part of the Sundowns team that competed in the FIFA Club World Cup in the United States in 2025.

 International career

-Lunga made his senior international debut on 21 June 2015 in a 2-0 victory over Comoros during 2016 African Nations Championship qualification.
+Lunga made his senior international debut on 21 June 2015 in a 2–0 victory over Comoros during 2016 African Nations Championship qualification.
 He was included in Zimbabwe's 2019 Africa Cup of Nations squad, playing in their matches against Egypt and Uganda.